Jimbo994/project_rushhour/README.md

 ```
 where problem can be
 ```
-1,2,3,4,5,6 or 7.
+1, 2, 3, 4, 5, 6 or 7.
 ```

-rushhour.py will then transform a problem into a board and solve it
+rushhour.py will then transform a problem into a board and solve it.
+This is an example of such a board:
 ```
 _ _ a A A b
 _ _ a _ _ b